ETF

 What other digital asset terms should an investor know?

-Digital assets, and cryptocurrencies in particular, involve many terms that may be new to most investors.
-Here are some of terms investors should know.
+Digital assets, and cryptocurrencies in particular, involve many terms that may be new to some investors.
+Here are some terms to know.

-Decentralized finance (DeFi): A system enabled by blockchain in which financial transactions are made directly between buyers and sellers without needing to be facilitated by banks or other centralized financial institutions.
+Decentralized finance (DeFi): A system enabled by blockchain in which financial transactions are made directly between buyers and sellers without help from banks or other centralized financial institutions.

 Exchanges: Platforms where cryptocurrencies can be bought and sold for a fee.
-There are decentralized exchanges (users are matched with buyers/sellers using their own wallets) and centralized exchanges (users create an account with an exchange that holds their cryptocurrency assets).
+On decentralized exchanges, users are matched with buyers/sellers using their own wallets.
+On centralized exchanges, users create an account with an exchange that holds their cryptocurrency assets.

 Initial coin offering (ICO): A mechanism that entrepreneurs use to raise funds to launch a new cryptocurrency coin.
 ICOs have come under increasing regulatory scrutiny because they require no formal filings.

 Token: A digital asset that represents a tradable asset on a blockchain network.
-Tokens, which can be used for transactions, must exist on the blockchain of another cryptocurrency (like bitcoin) because they don't have their own.
+Tokens, which can be used for transactions, must exist on the blockchain of another cryptocurrency (like bitcoin or ether’s Etherium blockchain).

-Wallet: A device or service in which Bitcoin and other cryptocurrencies are, in essence, held for use.
-It is important to note that wallets facilitate holding cryptocurrencies, whereas an address is specific to each blockchain and is used in transactions.
+Wallet: A device or service in which bitcoin, ether, and other cryptocurrencies are, in essence, held for use.
+Wallets facilitate holding cryptocurrencies, whereas an address is specific to each blockchain and used in transactions.

 How do the different parts of digital asset ecosystem work together?

-Seeing how the various aspects of the digital asset ecosystem work together can help investors identify opportunities to get exposure to the asset class (see the simplified, hypothetical visual below).
+Seeing how the digital asset ecosystem works can help investors identify opportunities to get exposure to the asset class (see the simplified, hypothetical visual below).
 Miners create cryptocurrency and other digital assets, which come in various forms and types.
 The creation, transaction, and recording of these digital assets take place using blockchain technology.
-Buyers and sellers of digital assets can exchange them via blockchain technology or get exposure to them via investment funds, like hedge funds and exchange-traded products (ETPs) including The Invesco Galaxy Bitcoin ETF (BTCO).
+Buyers and sellers of digital assets can exchange them via blockchain technology or get exposure to them via investment funds, like hedge funds and exchange-traded products (ETPs) including the Invesco Galaxy Bitcoin ETF (BTCO) and the Invesco Galaxy Ethereum ETF (QETH).
 These types of investment funds either invest directly in digital assets or invest in companies and institutions that leverage blockchain technology.

 Shows digital assets can be exchanged using blockchain or with investment funds that invest directly in digital assets and/or companies using blockchain.

-Invesco digital asset ETFs: Efficient exposure to an emerging asset class
+Invesco digital asset ETPs: Efficient exposure to an emerging asset class

-Digital assets are a dynamic, growing asset class that is constantly evolving as consumers, companies, and institutions find more ways to use blockchain and cryptocurrencies.
+Digital assets are a dynamic, growing asset class that’s constantly evolving as consumers, companies, and institutions find more ways to use blockchain and cryptocurrencies.
 Their rapid expansion highlights the value of considering broad, diversified exposure to digital assets.

-In 2024, Invesco partnered with Galaxy to launch the Invesco Galaxy Bitcoin ETF (BTCO).
-Invesco is a global ETF franchise with a diverse selection of 200+ forward-thinking ETFs.
+In 2024, Invesco partnered with Galaxy to launch the Invesco Galaxy Bitcoin ETF (BTCO) and Invesco Galaxy Ethereum ETF (QETH).
+Invesco is a global ETF franchise with a diverse selection of 200+ forward-thinking ETPs.
 Galaxy is a digital asset and blockchain leader with a wealth of traditional finance expertise and deep crypto know-how.
 The combined experience informs BTCO, which provides bitcoin exposure while helping to mitigate the risk of managing personal digital wallets and dealing with unregulated crypto platforms.

 Whether you’re looking for investment opportunities related to cryptocurrencies or exposure to the broader blockchain ecosystem, Invesco offers tools for diversifying your portfolio.

-Want to learn more about BTCO, SATO, BKLC, and other digital asset ETFs?
+Want to learn more about BTCO, QETH, SATO, BKLC, and other digital asset ETPs?
 Read Access blockchain and cryptocurrency exposure with ETF simplicity

 Footnotes